Free Photoshop alternatives

 Some of Photoshop’s unique features (like asset-linking) mean it will always remain the professional’s tool of choice, but the rest of us have an excellent choice of free alternatives.

-GIMP is the best free Photoshop alternative you can download, and almost infinitely expandable
+GIMP is the best free Photoshop alternative – powerful and almost infinitely expandable

-Powerful and adaptable, GIMP is the best free Photoshop alternative around.
+Powerful and adaptable, GIMP is the best free Photoshop alternative.
 With layers, masks, advanced filters, color adjustment and transformations – all of which are fully customizable – its feature set it unbeatable.

 One of GIMP’s best features is its wealth of user-created plugins and scripts – many of which come pre-installed and ready to use.
 Some of these replicate popular Photoshop tools (such as Liquify), and there’s even a package of animation tools for bringing your photos to live via blending and morphing.